opencrvs/infrastructure/examples/dev/README.md

 > NOTE: If you would like to provision infrastructure and kubernetes cluster with ansible scripts developed by OpenCRVS Team, please use [Deploy with Github](#deploy-with-github) scenario.
 Manual deployment scenario covers only OpenCRVS and dependencies installation.

 ## Prerequisites
-1. VM has public IP, or at least you have option to open ports 80 and 443, otherwise traefik will not be able to issue valid SSL Certificates with lets encrypt http-01 challenge.
-2. Valid Domain name is attached to VM.
-You need to have 2 `A` records:
-   - Domain mapping to your IP address
-   - Wildcard domain mapped to your IP address

-3. Single-node Kubernetes cluster is up and running on your VM.
+Single-node Kubernetes cluster is up and running on your VM.
    Make sure you are able connect to the cluster with kubectl
    ```
    kubectl get nodes